REX advances ETH and SOL staking ETFs through uncommon C-Corp structure amid softer SEC stance

 In a social media update, Bloomberg ETF analyst James Seyffart noted that the ETFs incorporate a C-corporation structure—an uncommon approach in the ETF sector—intended to avoid the traditional 19b-4 review process.

-REX has yet to reveal details regarding seed capital or a confirmed launch timeline.
-However, Seyffart mentioned that trading might begin “in the coming weeks,” provided seed shares are approved by the Depository Trust Company and Nasdaq finalizes the symbol reservation.
+REX has not yet revealed details about seed capital or a confirmed launch timeline.
+However, Seyffart mentioned that trading could begin “in the coming weeks,” if the Depository Trust Company approves the seed shares and Nasdaq finalizes the symbol reservation.

 Staking ETFs for ETH and SOL Unveiled